 Depreciation is computed on the straight-line basis at annual rates estimated to write down the cost of the assets to their estimated residual values at the end of their expected useful lives.
 No depreciation is charged on freehold land.
 Annual depreciation rates are as follows:

+Building 2.5%

 Leasehold improvements 10%

 Machinery and equipment 10-20%

 Furniture, fixtures and office equipment 10-20%

 Computers 22.50%

 Motor vehicle 20%

-Right of use asset 15%

 The depreciation methods, useful lives and residual values are reassessed at each reporting date.